CIS5650-Fall-2024/Project1-CUDA-Flocking/README.md

 * Did changing cell width and checking 27 vs 8 neighboring cells affect performance?
 Why or why not?
 Be careful: it is insufficient (and possibly incorrect) to say that 27-cell is slower simply because there are more cells to check!

-Include screenshots, analysis, etc. (Remember, this is public, so don't put anything here that you don't want to share with the world.)

-### Overall Performance Comparison

 ## Part 3: Performance Analysis
 For this project, we will guide you through your performance analysis with some